Master of Arts in Counseling

 And Kuecken is proud of Hunt, whose smile and energy have left a lasting impact on Lakeland's Madison Center.

 "She makes everyone who works here proud," he says.
 "She inspires others, she is so genuine and energetic — someone you want to be around.
 You just know she's a good person with a good heart.
-We consider it a privilege that she chose Lakeland College as the place to pursue her Master's degree.
+We consider it a privilege that she chose Lakeland University as the place to pursue her Master's degree.
 She is one of those people in this world who stand out."

 Adds Bilzing: "One of the many things that make Jackie so special is that she's always open to the perspectives of other people.
 She'll tell you her story, but then she'll want to hear your story.
 Her compassion for people is incredible, and will only continue to grow.